Okinawa (city): Roads

 The Okinawa Expressway has two interchanges in the city.
 They are Okinawa North Number 5 and Okinawa South Number 4.
 The national highways passing through the city are Routes 329 and 330.

 Bus lines

 Ryūkyū, Okinawa, and Tōyō buses operate on some 26 routes in Okinawa.

 United States military installations

 The United States has six installations located at least partially in the city of Okinawa.
-These are Kadena Air Base, Kadena Ammunition Storage Area, which lie on the boundaries with the town of Kadena and the village of Onna, Camp Shields, Camp Foster, Awase Communication Station, and an Army Petroleum product depot.
+These are Kadena Air Base, Kadena Ammunition Storage Area, which lies on the boundaries with the town of Kadena and the village of Onna, Camp Shields, Camp Foster, Awase Communication Station, and an Army Petroleum product depot.

 The Japan Ground Self-Defense Forces operate an anti-aircraft training facility.

 Sports

-The city will host some matches for 2023 FIBA Basketball World Cup sharing with Philippines and Indonesia at the new Okinawa Arena.
+The city hosted some matches for 2023 FIBA Basketball World Cup sharing with Philippines and Indonesia at the Okinawa Arena.

 Notable people

 Notable people with links to the city of Okinawa include: